 Alumni Chairs are made Only in the United States, made Only by Americans, and made from American Woods, Exclusively.

 Every manufacturing company must make decisions that ultimately affect the price of their products.
 Labor costs overseas can be a fraction of the corresponding costs in the U.S. Woods and other materials can also be acquired overseas at great savings.
-Some college chair companies have chosen to move their manufacturing operations overseas.
-Others have compromised by shipping American maple to Asia, milling components overseas to reduce production costs, and assembling their college chairs within the United States – in order to claim “Made in the USA”.
-The resulting savings enable some furniture companies to greatly enhance profit margins and compete with truly American college chairs.
-We advise potential buyers of college chairs to be aware and carefully compare the chairs that they are considering.
+Some chair companies manufacture their parts overseas.
+Others have compromised by shipping American maple to Asia, milling their chair components overseas to reduce production costs, and only assembling their college chairs within the United States.
+Yet, they claim that their chairs are “Made in the USA”.
+Those chairs are not truly made in the USA.

 More specifically, our Amish Craftsmen in Ohio use wood that has been dried to six percent (6%) moisture content.
 Foreign manufacturers are not always so careful; many use green wood that invites eventual, structural problems.
 Our craftsmen begin with very close tolerances in our joinery.
 Premium glues are used and joints are pounded together with mallets and, where practical, reinforced by integral dowels and internal screws.
-What we deliver to you is “bullet-proof” joinery and solid furniture that is unique to Amish craftsmen – the primary reason that our furniture is Made in America.
+What we deliver to you is “bullet-proof” joinery and solid alumni furniture that is unique to Amish craftsmen – the primary reason that our alumni furniture is Made in the USA!

 BENEFITS OF COLLEGE CHAIRS MADE IN AMERICA